EONRaider/BCA-Reaper/README.md

 All captured data is exfiltrated to a **Discord** server and/or **Google Forms** instance through HTTPS.

+Linux and Windows binaries are [available](https://github.com/EONRaider/BCA-Reaper/tree/master/dist) for portability and ease of execution.

 ## Demo
 ![demo]()

 ## Setup and Build
-The only requirements to set up and build are (I) a free Discord server and/or a suitable Google Forms instance and (II) building the binary with the URLs as arguments.
+The only requirements to set up and build are (I) a free Discord server and/or a Google Forms instance and (II) building the binary with the URLs as arguments.

 ### I. Set up a Discord server and/or Google Forms instance